Substance Abuse Among College Students in the United States

 Addiction

 Many students end up having addictions because of substance abuse during their college experience.
-Because addiction doesn’t require heavy use, anyone that uses drugs could be at risk for addiction.
+Because addiction does not require heavy use, anyone that uses drugs could be at risk for addiction.
 While it depends on the person and their genetic makeup, addictions can develop very quickly; for example, researchers found that 6% of patients that were prescribed just one day’s worth of opioids for pain management were addicted to the drug one year later.
 For those taking opioids longer than 8 days, there is a 13% chance increase that they will develop a dependence on the drug.73

 Study drugs, particularly Ritalin, are considered gateway drugs, meaning they open the door to other, more intense drugs.
 These drugs are used at first to help with studying, but then a person may go searching for a greater high in other drugs.74 Tolerance may also occur when drugs are used too often, and the person may resort to using higher quantities in order to get the same result as before.75 Since many consider study drugs to be safe, they are sometimes combined with alcohol or other drugs, whether on purpose or on accident, which can be incredibly dangerous and even life-threatening.76